-Springfield College will host a presentation focused on Effective Health Care Practices for Transgender, Non-binary, and Gender-nonconforming Patients, which will be presented by Christopher Wolf-Gould, MD, on Wednesday, April 24, at 7 p.m., in the Cleveland E. and Phyllis B. Dodge Room (C-F), Flynn Campus Union.
-This event is free and open to the public.
+Springfield College hosted a presentation focused on Effective Health Care Practices for Transgender, Non-binary, and Gender-nonconforming Patients, presented by Christopher Wolf-Gould, MD, on Wednesday, April 24, in the Cleveland E. and Phyllis B. Dodge Room (C-F), Flynn Campus Union.

-In his lecture, Wolf-Gould, will explore the barriers that transgender, non-binary, and gender-nonconforming individuals often face in health care systems, and improvements that need to be made to help reduce such barriers.
-He will cover topics such as medical training, public policy, and insurance coverage.
+In his lecture, Wolf-Gould, explored the barriers that transgender, non-binary, and gender-nonconforming individuals often face in health care systems, and improvements that need to be made to help reduce such barriers.
+He covered topics such as medical training, public policy, and insurance coverage.

 Wolf-Gould, a family physician in Oneonta, N.Y., is a regional expert clinician in transgender health care and an ally of the LGBTQ movement.
 He is a member of the World Professional Association for Transgender Health and has worked with PFLAG and other human rights organizations.

 Springfield College sponsors for this event include: All-College Gender & Sexuality Alliance; Student Gender & Sexuality Alliance; Office of Inclusion and Community Engagement; Office of Spiritual Life; School of Health Sciences and Rehabilitation Studies; Departments of Physical Therapy, Occupational Therapy, and Rehabilitation and Disability Studies; Health Center; and Counseling Center.

 For more information, please contact Laurel Davis-Delano at firstname.lastname@example.org.
 If you have a disability and require a reasonable accommodation to participate in this event, please contact Lisa Holm at email@example.com or (413) 748-3050.
 Springfield College is a smoke- and tobacco-free environment.